NSHipster/articles/2014-06-30-nsformatter.md

 ### Relative Formatting

-As of iOS 4 / OS X 10.6, `NSDateFormatter` supports relative date formatting for certain locales with the `doesRelativeDateFormatting` property.
+As of iOS 4 / OS X Snow Leopard, `NSDateFormatter` supports relative date formatting for certain locales with the `doesRelativeDateFormatting` property.
 Setting this to `true` would format the date of `NSDate()` to "Today".

 ## NSByteCounterFormatter